lampajr/hyperfoil.github.io/_posts/2021-01-25-hf-beginner-guide-1.md

 main/seeDetails    fetchDetails  11.00 req/s       110  3.45 ms  3.47 ms  3.72 ms  4.82 ms  5.64 ms  5.64 ms  110    0    0    0      0         0       0     0 ns
 ```

-Internally we've created two phases (actually there's one more, see more about that [in the docs](/userguide/benchmark/phases.html)) and named them `main/listVehicles` and `main/seeDetails`.
+Internally we've created two phases (actually there's one more, see more about [phases](/userguide/benchmark/phases.html)) and named them `main/listVehicles` and `main/seeDetails`.

 The benchmark above does not have any warm-up nor ramp-up.
 Let's add one, as a phase.
 However, we don't want to repeat ourselves copypasting the scenarios or forks.
 Let's use YAML anchors for that: